 The Temple of the Moon & Sun is one of the most well-known rock formations in Capitol Reef.
 You can see them in the distance when visiting, but you can also get closer to them by driving a dirt road.
 Keep in mind that the road to the rock formation may be closed depending on the weather.

-One of the best things to do in Capitol Reef is to visit the petroglyphs.
+One of the best things to do with 1 day in Capitol Reef National Park is to visit the petroglyphs.
 These ancient drawings are on the rocks throughout the park.

 The easiest spot to find these is on Highway 24 near the Visitor Center.
 There’s a parking lot around 1.5 miles east of the visitor center where you can go to see them.
 The area is relatively well marked.